Our dry electropolishing system.

 Easy of use

-The cleaning process after Drylyte process is just a soft ultrasonic or steamer process any hard metals, oils or other products remain on the surface of the piece.
-Drylyte process needs the part to be connected or fixed at any time to allow conductivity during the process.
+The cleaning process after the DryLyte process is just a soft ultrasonic or steamer process on any hard metals, oils or other products that remain on the surface of the piece.
+The Drylyte process needs the part to be connected or fixed at any time to allow conductivity during the process.

-The Drylyte media is easy to be handle and it is not hazardous for the workers.
-No need of waste water management in the production plant associated to drylyte process.
-Drylyte process does not generate dust and noise.
+The electrolyte media is easy to be handled and it is not hazardous for the workers.
+No need of waste water management in the production plant associated to the DryLyte process.
+The DryLyte process does not generate dust and noise.

-Drylyte achieves lower surface roughness than abrasive polishing.
-Drylyte process is more than 5 times quicker than the mechanical abrasive polishing.
+DryLyte achieves lower surface roughness than abrasive polishing.
+The DryLyte process is more than 5 times quicker than mechanical abrasive polishing.

-Drylyte process is not rounding the edges of the pieces as the way of polishing is by ion transport and not applying pressure and movement as the abrasive polishing does.
+The DryLyte process does not round the edges of the pieces as the way of polishing is by ion transport and not applying pressure and movement as the abrasive polishing does.